Best natural deodorant

 Vegan/cruelty-free

-A majority of natural deodorants will strictly feature vegan ingredients, which may be another reason why more people are making the switch.
+Most natural deodorants strictly feature vegan ingredients, which may be another reason more people are making the switch.
 The cruelty-free label guarantees that the product has not been tested on animals.

 Sustainable

-Not only do these deodorants contain more natural products, but they are also more likely to be made using sustainable practices.
-You can find organic natural deodorants that are made using renewable energy, such as solar power, and others that use recycled packaging.
+Not only do these deodorants contain more natural products, they are also more likely to be made using sustainable practices.
+You can find organic natural deodorants made using renewable energy, such as solar power, and others whose packaging is made from recycled materials.
 Because of this, natural deodorants are far more eco-friendly than their conventional counterparts.

 Scent

 Scent plays a big part in how people choose deodorants.
-Some of the most common fragrances for natural deodorants include lavender, sage, cedar, lemongrass and other naturally occurring scents.
-However, there are a wide variety of fragrances available, which is why you may want to try a few scents.
+Common fragrances for natural deodorants include lavender, sage, cedar, lemongrass and other naturally occurring scents.
+However, a wide variety of fragrances are available, so you may want to try a few.

 Application method

-There are a number of natural options that are designed with easy-to-use stick and roll-on application methods.
-However, many natural deodorants are packaged in a jar and can be applied with your fingers.
+A number of natural deodorants are designed with easy-to-use stick and roll-on application methods.
+However, many are packaged in a jar and can be applied with your fingers.
 Natural spray deodorants are less common but are also available.

 How much you can expect to spend on natural deodorant

-While you can find natural deodorants for under $5, these may not contain the most organic ingredients.
-Most options will be found in the $5-$15 range, with high-end boutique products costing slightly more.
+While you can find them for under $5, these may not contain all organic ingredients.
+Most natural deodorants will be found in the $5-$15 range, with high-end boutique products costing slightly more.

 Natural deodorant FAQ